What You’ll Learn

 “The Dream Business Program helped me with ideation and learning how to find, and speak to, my target market,” she continues.
 Some of her classmates already had fully developed business ideas, but Louise needed help crafting, and refining her ideas.
 The DBP was able to meet her exactly where she was: at the very start of the business process.

-Louise’s favourite part of the program was the variety of speakers that our facilitator, Darren MacDonald, brought in to present to the students.
+Louise’s favourite part of the program was the variety of speakers that the facilitator, Darren MacDonald, brought in to present to the students.
 “He even brought in a sound engineer!” says Louise, “I found that really cool because of my background in TV production.”